 Your camshaft takes all this rotational motion and uses it to repeatedly raise and lower your engine’s intake and exhaust valves.
 This timing needs to be exact; if your intake valve doesn’t open when it needs to, there won’t be any air to facilitate ignition.

 If the exhaust valve doesn’t open on time, all the burnt fuel and air have nowhere to go — making it difficult for new air to enter the system.
+Modern engines also use camshaft position sensors to get the absolute best performance while maximizing fuel efficiency.

 It might not seem like much, but your camshaft is one of the most critical aspects of your engine.
 If you’re looking for serious performance upgrades, a camshaft upgrade and a tune are a surefire way to get there.